Outline of 1 Timothy

 7. Attending to Order and Duties (1 Timothy 5:3-6:2a)

 Timothy is to take care of matters of order in the community, including making a roster and arranging financial support of women who qualify as true “widows,” the honoring and financial support of eldersElders are leaders who exercise wisdom or leadership by virtue of their age and experience.
-In the New Testament elders, along with the chief priests and scribes, constituted the primary opposition to Jesus when he taught in Jerusalem.
-More who govern and teach, and the honoring of masters (especially Christian masters) by Christians who are slaves.
+In the New Testament elders, along with the chief priests and scribes, constituted the primary opposition to Jesus when he taught in Jerusalem. who govern and teach, and the honoring of masters (especially Christian masters) by Christians who are enslaved.

 8. True and False Teaching (1 Timothy 6:2b-21a)